 For best focus of both horizontal and vertical lines, the final anode of the cathode-ray tube must be returned to a voltage approximately equal to the dc voltage on the deflection plates.
 A preliminary setting of the ASTIGMATISM control (R920), located on the back plate of the instrument, may be made by connecting a voltmeter between ground and the center arm of this control, and adjusting to +190 volts.
 Because of variations in individual cathode-ray tubes, the best setting may differ slightly from this value, so final adjustment should be made while a signal is being observed.
-The optimum setting will give equally good focus of both horizontal and vertical lines.
-This should be made while a sine wave or a square wave is being observed.
 This setting should be made simultaneously with the front-panel FOCUS control because these controls interact to some extent.